Waves plugins have been an industry standard for a great many years.

 Kramer Master Tape is an emulation of a rare ¼” reel-to-reel vintage tape machine.
 I haven’t seen any mention of which tape machine it models, but this plugin is surprisingly flexible and can be used for a variety of tasks.

 It has adjustable parameters for wow & flutter, tape speed, bias, flux and noise.
-You would normally add a plugin like this when you need to eliminate some of the harshness that digital signals generate.
+You would normally add a plugin like this when you need to eliminate some of the harshness that digital signals generate, making the mix sound cleaner.

 The preamp section on the bottom left of the interface has adjustable knobs for input (RECORD LEVEL) and output (PLAYBACK LEVEL).